federaspa/CNNs-for-image-classification/README.md

 ## Results

 This dataset is much more complex than MNIST, therefore the model's performance is lower, as expected.
-I takes more epochs to reach the EarlyStopping's threshould, but we eventually manage to rach satisfying accuracy.
+It takes more epochs to reach the EarlyStopping's threshold, but we eventually manage to rach satisfying accuracy.

 # III.
 Third step: Transfer Learning